HL7/davinci-epdx/input/pagecontent/Introduction.md

 The same FHIR profiles used to support communication between the health plan and providers will also be used to provide the payload of member health information which will be exchanged between health plans when authorized by a health plan member.

-The [patient-everything-pdex](OperationDefinition-patient-everything-pdex.html) operation is also included as part of this implementation.
-This is included to provide Health Plans with the ability to pull or push member-authorized health history via a FHIR bundle that can be exchanged over existing, or future, secure transports between trusted parties.

-While the authorization and communication mechanisms may differ between the provider-to-payer exchange and the member-authorized  Payer-to-Payer exchange or member-authorized Payer to Third-Party Application exchange the API may be the same.
+While the authorization and communication mechanisms may differ between the provider-to-payer exchange and the member-authorized  Payer-to-Payer exchange or member-authorized Payer to Third-Party Application exchange the API interactions and data formats may be the same.

 The objectives with the above approach is to:

 - Minimize the proliferation of FHIR profiles by encouraging the re-use of FHIR profiles that have seen significant development effort invested by stakeholders across health care systems.